 Most figures are expressed as a percentage of pupils in a given cohort.
 Attainment 8 and Progress 8 scores are measures from Department for Education.
 Attainment 8 is an average across 8 subjects (extra weighting is given to English and Maths).
 Progress 8 compares how well a pupil has progressed across the same 8 subjects, compared nationally to other pupils with the same prior attainment at the end of Key Stage 2.
 Percentages are rounded to 1 decimal point.

-difference from the Bristol Average.
+Wards are colour-coded to show any significant difference from the Bristol Average.
 Education data uses standard deviation to identify whether the gap is significant.

 Significantly Better Not Significantly Different Significantly Worse

 Significantly High Significantly Low